RohanDev-ctrl/RohanDev-ctrl/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/RohanDev-ctrl](https://github.com/RohanDev-ctrl)

-- 💬 Ask me about **AWS/GCP Architecture, Linux Internals, Docker/Containers, Network Security, and deploying LLMs/RAG.**
+- 💬 Ask me about **Network Security, AWS/GCP Architecture, Linux Internals, Docker/Containers, and deploying LLMs/RAG.**

 - 📫 How to reach me **rohanp.rising@gmail.com**